magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Ring or playing MOH
 -------------------

-| We did not write the description to this field.
+| Play waiting music or tone when the client is in the queue.